 Prior to joining Link Health and Community Felicia worked on a variety of Private and Public agencies and the Royal Dental Hospital of Melbourne.

-The vibrant volunteer services also come under this portfolio.
 Link Health and Community has over 135 active volunteers who assist in a wide range of support services for the organisation.
 Our volunteers provide program and driving support, administration assistance, visiting and companionship to aged and disabled people, companion animal support as well as specialist knowledge and skills to assist the organisation obtain great outcomes for the community.

 Carmel has been at Link Health and Community since 2000 and been a part of many and varied organisational and program developments.